dart-targets/targets/README.md

 ### Languages Other Than Dart ###

-Targets is bested suited for testing Dart code.
+Targets is best suited for testing Dart code.
 However, version 0.2.3 added support for `IOTarget`, which lets you test output for given input sent to a program.
 To see an example of how `IOTarget` works, `targets init java-example`.
 I've tested simple examples on both OSX and Windows, but testing more complex programs may result in some issues, particularly cross-platform.
 If you use `IOTarget`, make sure to use `targets check` on a completed version of your template on each OS that your students may use.

 Prior to 0.7.2, `IOTarget` tests could not be scored.
 With the new properties for `TestTarget` (which `IOTarget` extends) in 0.7.2, each `IOTarget` can add an all-or-nothing amount of points to the total score.